j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 - **Ocr time limit**: How long will bot attempt to search for various text flags before it gives up and attempts to return to main menu.
-Typically, this should never occur so a high value of 300 seconds or more is recommended: this is especially important for apopalypse plans, as in those you can have long periods of downtime where bot attemps to place/upgrade a monkey.
+Typically, this should never occur so a high value of 300 seconds or more is recommended: this is especially important for apopalypse plans, as in those you can have long periods of downtime where bot attempts to place/upgrade a monkey.

 - **Ocr frequency**: Pause interval between most ocr operations, in seconds.
 Naturally, every operation has base cost